microsoft/OneLabeler-doc/docs/index.md

 #### Juxtaposing Workflow and Prototype

-Teh developer's editing in the workflow panel is immediately updated to the prototype preview.
+The developer's editing in the workflow panel is immediately updated to the prototype preview.
 For example, adding an interface module will immediately create a new window in the prototype preview.
 Tunning the hyperparameter of an interface module will also immediately update the corresponding window of the interface module.